Filming in Inyo County

 To determine where to obtain your permit, you need to consider that Inyo County has multiple agencies owning the land, both public and private.
 Each agency is responsible for authorizing filming on the public lands within their jurisdiction, and each location has distinct conditions to adhere to.
 Begin by reaching out to the Inyo County Film Commission for clarification.
 After that, the Film Commissioner will assist you in contacting the appropriate land management agency, county authorities, or private landowners for any inquiries related to filming on lands within Inyo County.

 Encompassing more than 10,000 square miles, Inyo County features an epic landscape of unparalleled variety, natural wonders and stunning vistas, recreational opportunities, cultural amenities, and rich indigenous, pioneer, mining, water, and movie-making histories.

-Jesse Steele is your “one-stop shop” for production companies’ needs.
+The Inyo County Film Commission and Film Commissioner Jesse Steele are your “one-stop shop” for production companies’ needs.